Mayuranathaswami Temple, Mayiladuthurai: Location

 The Mayuranathaswami temple is located in the heart of Mayiladuthurai town in Mayiladuthurai district, about a kilometer south of the Kaveri River.
 It is about 256 km southeast of Chennai, the state capital.
 The temple complex is well connected with a road network, (NH-32 and the state highways).
 The nearest railway station is Mayiladuthurai railway junction 2 km from the temple, and the nearest airport is Tiruchirappalli (IATA: TRZ) 134 km from the temple.

 Significance

 This Mayuranathaswami shrine is one among the six temples that are considered equivalents to the temple in Kashi, the preaset-day Varanasi.
 The other five shrines are Thiruvayyaru, Thiruvidaimaruthur, Thiruvenkadu, Chayavanam and Srivanchiyam.
 Like in Kashi, where the city is centered around Kashi Vishwanath Temple, the temples in these towns along the banks of river Cauvery, namely, Aiyarappar temple in Thiruvaiyaru, Mahalingeswarar temple in Thiruvidaimarudur, Mayuranathaswamy temple in Mayiladuthurai, Chayavaneswarar temple in Sayavanam, Swetharanyeswarar temple in Thiruvenkadu, Srivanchinadhaswamy Koil in Srivanchiyam are the centerpieces of the towns.
 The temple is counted as one of the temples built on the banks of River Kaveri.

+According to local tradition, Indra, Brahmā, Agastya, Umādevī, and the Saptamātṛkās are said to have worshipped Siva at this temple.